get_media_list

 What You Get Back

-- Complete media inventory with source URLs and pages where each asset was found
+- Persisted media inventory: source URLs, pages where each asset was found, file names, and suggested destination paths.

-- Variant grouping — thumbnail variants linked to base image URL
+- Variant grouping — WordPress thumbnail variants linked to their base image URL.

 Example Use Case